 Bissara – Split peas and fava beans dip

 - 400 gr dried split peas or fava beans (or a mix of both), soaked overnight

 - 3 tablespoons olive oil and more for garnish

 - 1 teaspoon paprika and more for garnish

 - 1 teaspoon ground cumin and more for garnish

 - 3 tablespoons fresh chopped onions for garnish, if desired

 • Drain the peas and/or fava beans, run them through water and drain them again.

 • Transfer the peas and/or fava beans in a large casserole and cover with 1 liter of water (the peas and/or fava beans should be completely covered with water).
 Add the garlic cloves (unpeeled) and the baking soda.

 • Remove the garlic cloves from the casserole, unpeel and mash them.
-Transfer the mashed garlic, paprika, cumin, salt and olive oil in the casserole.
-Cover with a lid and leave to continue simmering for another 20 minutes to allow the peas and/or fava beans to cook and soften.
+Transfer the mashed garlic, olive oil, paprika, cumin and salt in the casserole.
+Cover with a lid and leave to simmer for another 20 minutes to allow the peas and/or fava beans to cook and soften.
 Stir occasionally.
 If you notice that at this stage the mixture is too dry, add a few tablespoons of water.

 • Once the peas and/or fava beans mixture is completely cooked and soft, run the mixture through a food processor (or pass the mixture through a sieve) to obtain a smooth result.